The Books of Magic: Ride a Black Horse, Chapter 2: In a Flash of Light

 “No more, Jelerak,” the voice of the unfrozen adventurer named Dilvish declared with undeniable authority.
 “I have waited a long time to put an end to you!”

-Overwhelmed with relief, Abby rushed to Tim’s side, shielding his eyes from the unsettling scene.
+Overwhelmed with relief, Abby rushed to Tim’s side, shielding him from the unsettling scene.

-With a heavy sigh, Abby Cable and her diligent student, Timothy Hunter, turned around, only to find themselves facing the enigmatic duo who were awaiting them.
-“Mr. Gallowglass,” Abby started to say, hoping to explain the peculiar scene that had just unfolded, “let me explain…” But she was abruptly interrupted by Gallowglass.
+With a heavy sigh, Abby Cable and Timothy Hunter turned around, only to find themselves facing the enigmatic duo who were awaiting them.
+“Mr. Gallowglass,” she started to say, attempting to articulate the peculiar scene that had just unfolded, “let me explain…” But Abby was abruptly interrupted.

-“Mrs. Cable,” the headmaster’s tone was curt, his abrasiveness evident.
+“Mrs. Cable,” the Headmaster began, his tone curt and abrasive.
 “This man is Adam Strange, a traveler who has journeyed quite far to find you.
 His arrival has been fraught with great hardships.”
 Gallowglass’ disapproving expression suggested that he was less than thrilled about welcoming an outsider to his island.
 “He claims to have met your husband in outer space and brings with him a message for you.”

 Hope blossomed within Abby, her face suddenly illuminated despite the harrowing ordeal she had just endured.
-“Can this be true?” she exclaimed, her voice tinged with relief.
+“Can it be true?!” she exclaimed, her voice tinged with relief.

-Adam Strange, a blonde man drenched in mystery, nodded solemnly.
-However, just as he was about to divulge the details of his extraordinary encounter, a blinding surge of light enveloped him, leaving nothing but a void in its wake.
-The shockwave of his sudden disappearance shattered Abby’s heart, causing her to cry out in despair.
+Adam Strange nodded solemnly.
+However, just as he opened his mouth, about to divulge the details of his extraordinary encounter, a blinding surge of light suddenly enveloped him, leaving nothing but a void in its wake.
+The shockwave of his sudden disappearance shattered Abby’s heart.

-“No-o-o!”
-Abby cried out, throwing her hands to her face.
+“No-o-o!” she cried out, throwing her hands to her face in despair.
 Here was someone who had word of her Alec, and now he was gone.

-Distressed and without hesitance, Tim approached his mentor and wrapped his arms gently around her bloodstained dress, offering a small sense of solace.
-Though his action may have done little to alleviate Abby’s anguish, it was the only gesture the young boy could fathom in that moment.
+Without hesitation, Tim approached her and wrapped his arms gently around Abby’s bloodstained dress, offering a small sense of solace.
+Though he knew this would do little to alleviate her anguish, it was the only gesture the boy could think of in that moment.

 Return to chapter list